jasongrimes/fretboardfoundation/_chapters/020-chords/060-minor-harmony.md

 Minor keys include intervals not explored in major keys, which can lend an air of mystery and sophistication.

-Songs in a minor key use notes and chords derived from the natural minor scale, plus an added leading tone.
+Songs in a minor key use notes and chords derived from the natural minor scale (see {% include chapter-link.html slug="natural-minor-scale" %}), plus an added leading tone.
 Like major keys,
 minor keys are tonical: